Trump set for China tariff announcement on Thursday, trade war fears grow

 While China has stepped up its rhetoric, it is far from clear that Beijing is ready to take the next step and move to an economic confrontation that would pit the world's two leading economic powers against each other.

-A targeted use of Section 301 of the 1974 U.S. Trade Act by Washington that covered $60 billion of Chinese high tech products could see a response from China that is relatively muted, the bank said in a report, with agriculture and transport equipment being hit in return,
+A targeted use of Section 301 that covered $60 billion of Chinese high-tech products could see a response from China that is relatively muted, the bank said in a report, with agriculture and transport equipment being hit in return,

 "This would have a moderate impact on growth in both the U.S. and China," it said.

-It would also hit global supply chains hard as it said that 43 percent of China's overall exports are exports by multinational companies.

-(Additional reporting by David Lawder, Stella Qiu and Ryan Woo in Beijing; Editing by Alistair Bell)
+(Additional reporting by David Lawder in Washington and Stella Qiu and Ryan Woo in Beijing; Editing by Alistair Bell and Peter Cooney)